zefoy/ngx-perfect-scrollbar/README.md

 stopPropagationOnClick  // Stop the propagation of click event (Default: true).
 ```

-For more detailed documentation with all the supported options see [perfect-scrollbar documentation](https://github.com/noraesae/perfect-scrollbar/).
+For more detailed documentation with all the supported options see [Perfect Scrollbar documentation](https://github.com/noraesae/perfect-scrollbar/).